Removals from the UK to New Zealand

-If you are initially moving into a rental home and require a storage service for some or all of your household effects, we will be able to provide storage services in New Zealand for you at competitive rates.
+If you are initially moving into a rental home and require storage for some or all of your household effects, we will be able to provide storage services in New Zealand for you at competitive rates.

 All of our partners are approved by H.M Customs and MPI (Ministry for Primary Industries).
 Their premises are fully secured and monitored 24 hours a day, seven days a week including the use of CCTV, assuring you peace of mind whilst your possessions are in our care.

 Customs Regulations in New Zealand

 There a number of custom regulations in New Zealand to consider including:

 - Firearms need a special permit from the New Zealand Police Department and must be stored last in your shipment so that the Customs Office can gain easy access

-- Household effects can be imported into New Zealand duty and GST free (i.e. concessionary entry) when Shipping to New Zealand provided the guideline criteria is met
+- Household effects can be imported duty and GST free (i.e. concessionary entry) when shipping to New Zealand provided the guideline criteria is met

 - Alcohol is permitted to be imported duty free as long as the criteria is met